Anya's Ghost: Plot

 At Emily's insistence, Anya dresses up and goes to a party attended by Sean and his girlfriend Elizabeth.
 There, Anya discovers that Sean habitually cheats on Elizabeth with her knowledge.
 Distraught, Anya leaves the party, which makes Emily angry and confused as she believed Anya and Sean were destined for each other.
 Anya later notices Emily becoming more controlling and adjusting her appearance by straightening her hair and smoking ghostly cigarettes.
 Anya goes to the library without Emily to research the killer; there she learns that Emily had no fiancé, but had instead murdered a young couple in their home after her unrequited love rejected her, and then died running from the authorities.

 When Anya returns home, the finger bone is missing.
 After being confronted with the truth, Emily shows that she is capable of moving solid objects, implying that she put her finger bone in Anya's bag.
 Emily begins threatening Anya's family to make Anya comply, even causing Anya's mother to fall down the stairs.
 After Emily appears before Sasha, he reveals that he found the bone earlier.
 Anya retrieves it and runs to the well, pursued by Emily.

 Once there, Anya confronts and accuses Emily of trying to live vicariously through her.
-Emily rebukes Anya, saying that she is no better, and that the two of them are more alike then she wants to admit.
+Emily rebukes Anya, saying that she is no better, and that the two of them are more alike than she wants to admit.
 After Emily fails to push Anya into the well, Anya drops the bone back in.
 Emily then possesses her own skeleton and climbs out to give further chase.
 Anya stops and convinces Emily of the futility of her situation, causing the tearful ghost to dissipate, and the skeleton to fall back into the well.
 Later, Anya convinces her school to fill the well and rekindles her friendship with Siobhan.